Governance

 Compensation Committee

-• Press releases, dividend announcements, earnings releases and earnings conference calls, among other activities
+• Press releases, dividend announcements, earnings releases, and earnings conference calls;

 Business Ethics and Transparency